Michael Vrbenský

 Michael Vrbenský (born 26 December 1999) is a Czech tennis player.

-He has a career high ATP singles ranking of world No. 277 achieved on 15 July 2024.
-He also has a career high doubles ranking of No. 111 achieved on 17 November 2025.
+He has a career high ATP singles ranking of world No. 277 achieved on 15 July 2024 and a career high doubles ranking of No. 97 achieved on 24 November 2025.

-Vrbenský has won four ATP Challenger doubles titles at the 2019 Liberec Open and at the 2021 ATP Prague Open with Jonáš Forejtek, at the 2023 Sibiu Open with Andrew Paulson and in 2024 again in Liberec with Forejtek.
+Vrbenský has won 11 ATP Challenger doubles titles, including 7 titles in 2025, tied for the second-most titles for that season.

 Career

+Vrbenský won 11 ATP Challenger doubles titles, his first titles being with fellow Czech partners at the 2019 Liberec Open and at the 2021 ATP Prague Open with Jonáš Forejtek, at the 2023 Sibiu Open with Andrew Paulson and in 2024 and in 2025 again in Liberec and in Nottingham with Forejtek.

-Vrbenský made his ATP main draw debut as qualifier at the 2021 Antalya Open with two straight sets victories.
+Vrbenský made his ATP main draw singles debut as qualifier at the 2021 Antalya Open with two straight sets victories.
 He then lost in the first round to former Top 10 member Fabio Fognini in two tight sets.

+Vrbenský made his Top 100 debut in the doubles rankings on 24 November 2025, after winning two consecutive ATP Challenger titles in Japan, his sixth and seventh of the season.